 Exploring Egoscue Method Exercises

 Fran Adams of Egoscue Philadelphia clued me in on the back story behind Static Back in connection with the wrestler Gorgeous George.
-Can you please tell this story for Fruit-Powered Digest readers.
+Can you please tell this story for Fruit-Powered Magazine readers.
 It’s a wonderful example of serendipity.

 I’ve heard the Gorgeous George story as it relates to Supine Groin Stretch.
 So this is kind of like the telephone game where one person whispers in the other person’s ear, and by the time you get around in the circle, the story’s changed a little bit.
 I’ve always heard it as it relates to Supine Groin Stretch, which, for us, is an exercise in which one leg is up on a block or a chair ottoman, and the other leg is straight out on the ground.